 Days 3 and 4.
 Approximately 4 – 5 hours each day for the Open Water certification dives.
 Class usually begins at 10 am.
 However, it is also directly coordinated with the instructor.
 This is where most of the basic skills learned in the pool are repeated at a lake or river.

-The hours associated above depend on the student being prepared for class (bookwork completed prior to class and ability to master the in-water skills).
+The times reflected above depend on the class pace and each student’s ability to master each of the demonstrated skills.
 These are average times and may be shortened or extended for the same reasons.

 It is a convenient way to learn from the comfort of your own home learning at your own pace by completing the academic portion online.
 It is a great option for busy people with limited time who are unable to complete the partial day on-site classroom instruction.
 The learning materials are available online for a period of 1 year from the start of the course.